The John Paul Stevens Public Interest Fellowships: $5000 for the two eligible applications with the highest scores.

 Audie Norris receives a Stevens Fellowship.
 His host organization then offers to pay Audie a summer stipend of $6,000.
 Audie must decline the Stevens Fellowship because he is no longer eligible for it.

-The maximum possible award is $4,000.
+The award starts at $4,000.
 Every dollar of other summer funding you receive for the fellowship work (such as, for example, stipends, work study pay, and outside fellowships) will be subtracted from your award at the rate of 50 cents to every dollar.
-Money earned through other summer work (such as being a Research Assistant, house-sitting, driving for Uber, etc.) does not count against your fellowship award; just remember that you must complete a minimum of 400 hours performing the work for which you are receiving the fellowship.
+Money earned through other summer work (such as being a Research Assistant, house-sitting, driving for a ride share, etc.) does not count against your fellowship award; just remember that you must work full time performing the work for which you are receiving the fellowship.
 Scholarships that cover tuition, books and fees, even if received during the summer, do not count against your fellowship award.
 Finally, summer fellowship money received from the KHLF does not count against your UCOP award amount.

 Max Silva is selected for a UC Presidential Summer Public Service Award.
-His summer employer will pay him $2,500 in work-study wages for the summer and he receives a $500 grant from a local bar association to support his summer work.
-He will also get paid $2,000 to work as a Research Assistant to a Professor at nights and on weekends.
-Max’s UC Presidential Summer Public Service Fellowship will be:
+Max's summer employer will pay $2,500 in work-study wages for the summer and Max receives a $500 grant from a local bar association to support Max's summer work.
+Max will also get paid $2,000 to work as a Research Assistant to a Professor at nights and on weekends.
+Max’s UC Presidential Summer Public Service Fellowship Award will be:

 $4,000 – ($2,500+$500)/2) = $2,500